 - Almost 200,000 workers retire each year – this number is steadily increasing

 Employers can capitalise on the many benefits that people with disability bring to our society.
 Crucial to this is making the most of diversity and eliminating barriers that might hinder a team member’s performance.
-The Building an Inclusive Workplace fact sheet is designed to help employers recruit people with disability and support them to achieve their potential in the workplace.

 People with disabilities work in all industries, in many different roles and at every level; they enjoy fulfilling careers and make significant contributions to their places of employment.
 Their disability may or may not affect how they do their job.
 However, a large number of these people still encounter barriers to employment.